Christina-Karavida/Exploring-Monotonic-Reasoning-in-Neural-Natural-Language-Inference/dataset_creation/readme.md

 # MoRe Dataset Creation Pipeline

-This directory contains all code used to construct the ** Monotonicity Reasoning (MoRe)** dataset introduced in this thesis.
+This directory contains the code necessary to generate Monotonicity Reasoning (MoRe) dataset introduced in this thesis.

 ---